-Intentional and unauthorized falsification or invention of any information or citation in an academic exercise.
+FABRICATION: Intentional and unauthorized falsification or invention of any information or citation in an academic exercise.

-FACILITATING ACADEMIC DISHONESTY

-Intentionally or knowingly helping or attempting to help another to violate any provision of this Code.
+FACILITATING ACADEMIC DISHONESTY: Intentionally or knowingly helping or attempting to help another to violate any provision of this policy.

-MULTIPLE SUBMISSION

-Submission of academic work for which academic credit has already been earned, and when such submission is made without authorization.
+MULTIPLE SUBMISSION: Unauthorized submission of academic work for which academic credit has already been earned and when such submission is made without authorization.